ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "I know you do; and it is that which makes the wonder.
 With your good sense, to be so honestly blind to the follies and nonsense of others!
-Affectation of candour is common enough--one meets with it everywhere.
-But to be candid without ostentation or design--to take the good of everybody's character and make it still better, and say nothing of the bad--belongs to you alone.
+Affectation of candour is common enough -- one meets with it everywhere.
+But to be candid without ostentation or design -- to take the good of everybody's character and make it still better, and say nothing of the bad -- belongs to you alone.
 And so you like this man's sisters, too, do you?
 Their manners are not equal to his."

-"Certainly not--at first.
+"Certainly not -- at first.
 But they are very pleasing women when you converse with them.
 Miss Bingley is to live with her brother, and keep his house; and I am much mistaken if we shall not find a very charming neighbour in her."